temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 The `asyncio` library is used for asynchronous operations.
 The `activity` module from the `temporalio` library provides decorators and functions for defining Activities.
-The `BookVacationInput` data class will be used to pass input data to the Activities.
+You'll use the `BookVacationInput` data class to pass input data to the Activities.
+You'll define this data class later in this tutorial.

 Next, define the `book_car`, `book_hotel`, and `book_flight` Activities.